-Fall is fast approaching, which means it’s time to explore these fall activities in Colorado with kids!
+Fall is fast approaching, so it’s time to explore these fall activities in Colorado with kids!
 With school in full swing and cooler weather approaching, there’s no time like now to get your kids outside to enjoy various fall activities.
 When we think of fall, we think of carving pumpkins, the smell of apple cider, prickly corn mazes, and spooky Halloween decorations.
 We are lucky to have such a wide variety of fall activities in Colorado for families!
-Festivals throughout Colorado celebrate what autumn brings, as well as holidays including Dia de Los Muertos and Halloween.
-With many farms featuring pumpkin patches and apple orchards to explore, as well as farmer’s markets to stroll through, you can participate in the fall harvest as a family.
-Corn mazes, bumpy wagon rides, and petting farms are all family favorites on my list of the 8 Best Fall Activities in Colorado with Kids.
+Festivals throughout Colorado celebrate what autumn brings, as well as holidays, including Dia de Los Muertos and Halloween.
+With many farms featuring pumpkin patches and apple orchards to explore, and farmer’s markets to stroll through, you can participate in the fall harvest as a family.
+Corn mazes, bumpy wagon rides, and petting farms are all family favorites on my list of the 20+ Best Fall Activities in Colorado with Kids.

 Fall-Themed Farms in Colorado with Kids

 We are lucky to have so many family-friendly farms in Colorado, welcoming guests of all ages by offering countless fall activities catering to children.
 Most of these farms offer a farmstand with in-season fruits and vegetables for sale, in addition to pumpkins and gourds available for purchase.
-Plus, there’s plenty of free fall activities in Colorado for kids!
+Plus, there are plenty of free fall activities in Colorado for kids!
 Your small children can feel independent while navigating the hale bale mazes on the farm, or your family can adventure through the tall stalks of the leafy corn mazes.
 Some of our all-time favorite farms to visit are north of Denver.
-Each farm has a unique set of activities offered, so be sure to check out their websites for all of the details and any admission fees.
+Each farm has a unique set of activities, so check out their websites for all the details and any admission fees.

 Anderson Farms